-The contamination limit should be set as 40Bq/cm2 (13,000cpm as a GM counter reading).
-In case it is difficult to conduct radiation measurement for inspecting contamination due to a high ambient dose rate around the area, the unified contamination screening area in accordance with the provision in Section 4 2-(6) (b) should be set where the ambient dose rate is low enough.
+The contamination limit should be set as 40 Bq/cm (13,000 cpm as a GM counter reading).
+If it is difficult to conduct radiation measurement for inspecting contamination due to a high ambient dose rate around the area, the unified contamination screening area in accordance with the provision in Section 4 2-(6) (b) should be set where the ambient dose rate is low enough.